Catholic Church response to the Medjugorje apparitions: Position and investigations of the Holy See (1996–2017)

-On 21 October 2013, the Apostolic Nunciature to the United States communicated, on behalf of the Congregation for the Doctrine of the Faith, that, in the light of the 1991 Zadar declaration about the Medjugorje events, Catholics, whether clergy or laypeople, "are not permitted to participate in meetings, conferences or public celebrations during which the credibility of such 'apparitions' would be taken for granted".
+On 21 October 2013, the Apostolic Nunciature to the United States communicated, on behalf of the Congregation for the Doctrine of the Faith, that Catholics, whether clergy or laypeople, "are not permitted to participate in meetings, conferences or public celebrations during which the credibility of such 'apparitions' [of Medjugorje] would be taken for granted".
+It added that the Holy See considered the 1991 judgment of the Episcopal Conference of Yugoslavia to be still in force.
 The letter was sent to every diocese in the U.S. as Archbishop Gerhard Ludwig Müller, then-Prefect of the Congregation for the Doctrine of the Faith, wanted the U.S. bishops to be aware that Ivan Dragicevic, one of the "so-called visionaries" of Medjugorje, was scheduled to give presentations at parishes across the country and was anticipated to have more apparitions during these talks.
-Because the commission established in 2010 was still in the process of its investigation, the Congregation for the Doctrine of the Faith determined that the judgment of the Yugoslavian bishops which precluded such gatherings remain in force.